Meeshoo/SpaceCadetPinballLeaderboard/README.md

 ## Get going

 1. Edit SpaceCadetPinballLeaderboard/settings.py and change the SECRET_KEY to something long and random, currently ALLOWED_HOSTS only has 127.0.0.1, but change this also if needed
-2. Run the server with `python manageserver.py runserver 127.0.0.1:5050`, then kill it with CTRL + C. This is so it makes the SWL lite file.
+2. Run the server with `python manageserver.py runserver 127.0.0.1:5050`, then kill it with CTRL + C. This is so it makes the SQL lite file.
 3. Run `python manageserver.py makemigrations`
 4. Run `python manageserver.py migrate`
 5. Run server again with `python manageserver.py runserver 127.0.0.1:5050`